h2oai/wave/website/docs/enterprise/developer-guide.md

 ## App Bundle Structure

-Each q8s-compatible app has to be bundled as a zip archive (commonly used with suffix `.qz`) consisting of:
+Each app has to be bundled as a zip archive (commonly used with suffix `.qz`) consisting of:

-* `wave-app.toml` - to q8s configuration file
+* `q-app.toml` - the platform configuration file
 * `static/` - static asset directory, including the app icon (a png file starting with `icon`) and screenshots (files starting with `screenshot`)
 * `requirements.txt` - pip-managed dependencies of the app (can contain references to `.whl` files